albertiaedev/cheatsheets/README.md

 # cheatsheets
-This repository includes a collection of basic cheatsheets of python 🐍, javascript :computer: and the most important libraries 📖 ,frameworks 🖼️ & other programming tools 🔧
+This repository includes a collection of basic cheatsheets of python 🐍, javascript :computer:, php :elephant: and the most important libraries 📖 ,frameworks 🖼️ & other programming tools 🔧
 It's a perfect start for those who are beginning with programming and need to find easy resources 🚀 Here you will find:
   ['Data Science',